Appointing a Personal Guardian and Leaving Property for Minor Children

 Coverdell accounts

-Coverdell educational savings accounts were formally known as educational IRAs, because they work much like a Roth IRA.
+Coverdell educational savings accounts were formally called educational IRAs, because they work much like a Roth IRA.
 The person can contribute up to $2000 per year, but it phases out for people with larger incomes.
 The $2,000 is the total amount that can be set aside in one year for any one beneficiary — multiple contributions from different family members cannot total more than $2,000.
 Contributions are not tax-deductible, but income and appreciation are not taxed for qualified withdrawals to pay for educational expenses.
-The main advantage of a Coverdell account is that the money can be invested in any way that the donor desires.
-Generally, Coverdell accounts are preferable for families that cannot contribute a lot of money.
+The main advantage of a Coverdell account is that the money can be invested in any way the donor desires.
+Coverdell accounts are preferable for families who cannot contribute much money.

 Naming Children As Beneficiaries Of Life Insurance